İdil (name)

-İdil is a feminine Turkish given name and a feminine Somali given name. İdil means Volga in Turkic languages, referring to the river in Europe and the name of a district in Turkey.
+İdil is a feminine Turkish given name and a feminine Somali given name. İdil means “pure and sincere love”.
+Another meaning the name carries is Volga in Turkic languages, referring to the river in Europe and the name of a district in Turkey.

 In Somali, Idil means "complete" in the context of perfection.
 Contrary to popular belief, The Turkish and Somali forms of the name do not share the same root.

 People named İdil or Idil include: